dmgom/User-s-Guide-Program-DiDePT/README.md

 # User-s-Guide-Program-DiDePT
 ## This is a guide to handle the data analysis software of the DiDePT
-Before running the program it must be installed the language program Python 3.13.2 on the PC, which can be downloaded in: https://www.python.org/downloads/ or download the file 'main_for_tif.exe' found in the releases.
+Before running the program it must be installed the language program Python 3.13.2 on the PC, which can be downloaded in: https://www.python.org/downloads/ or download the file 'main_for_tif.exe' found in the "releases" with the tag "main for tif" in the left of the screen.
 You can use the folder 'photos_treatments_06052026' to do a first try.

 Firstly, download the folder "DiDePT Analysis", in this you will find the necessary python programs to start the program.
 Please, put your image folder inside "DiDePT Analysis" folder once you have the images.